openocd-org/openocd/README.Windows.md

-# Building OpenOCD for Windows
+# OpenOCD for Windows

+This README contains instructions that are specific to Windows.

+## Building

 You can build OpenOCD for Windows natively with either MinGW-w64/MSYS or Cygwin (plain MinGW might work with `--disable-werror` but is not